Minnesota presidential primary: 2020

 The fifth Minnesota presidential primary was held on Tuesday, March 3, 2020.
-However, controversy over the Republican Party of Minnesota excluding challengers to President Trump sparked a legal challenge by James Martin, a voter and Rocky De La Fuente, a presidential candidate jeopardizing the Minnesota Secretary of State from being able to print the ballots for both the Democratic and Republican primary elections.
+However, controversy over the Republican Party of Minnesota excluding challengers to incumbent president Donald Trump sparked a legal challenge by James Martin, a voter, and Rocky De La Fuente, a presidential candidate, jeopardizing the Minnesota Secretary of State from being able to print the ballots for both the Democratic and Republican primary elections.
 Ultimately, the Minnesota Supreme Court ordered Minnesota's primary to continue as planned, leaving the incumbent president as Republican voters' only option.
-Two other major parties, the Grassroots-Legalize Cannabis Party and the Legal Marijuana Now Party did not hold a primary.
+Two other major parties, the Grassroots–Legalize Cannabis Party and the Legal Marijuana Now Party, did not hold a primary.